KaburaJ/Booking-App/README.md

                   ]),
                 ),
   ```
-* This code adds a `Gap` widget with a height equal to 25 pixels of the height of the screen, and a `Container` widget below it.
+= Adding a `Gap` widget with a height equal to 25 pixels of the height of the screen, and a `Container` widget below it.
 The `Container` has a `BoxDecoration` with a border radius and a solid color specified.
-It also has some padding specified using `EdgeInsets.symmetric`.
+It also has some `padding` specified using `EdgeInsets.symmetric`.
 The `Container` has a single child, a `Row` widget with two children: an `Icon` and a `Text` widget.
 The `Icon` is a search icon with a specific color, and the `Text` widget has a specific style applied to it.
 The `Row` widget is used to display the search icon and the "Search" text in a horizontal arrangement.
 </br>